-The only access to the remote AUI is through the LAN connector on the remote interface PWB or on the LAN 1 of rear of the controller module.
+Gain access to the remote AUI through the LAN connector on the remote interface PWB.

 For security purposes, Nautel recommends you place your transmitter behind a router acting as a firewall.
 To allow remote AUI access to a transmitter behind a firewall, the firewall must allow TCP traffic through the following ports: